Haileygu99/diabetes_prediction/README.md

 Possible aims to consider:
-- Build a classficiation model to predict type 2 diabetes.
+- Build a classficiation model to predict diabetes.
-- Identifying the most important features for type 2 diabetes prediction
+- Identifying the most important features for diabetes prediction
-- Develop a risk prediction model to estimate the likelihood of type 2 diabetes in a patient.
+- Develop a risk prediction model to estimate the likelihood of diabetes in a patient.

 Steps
 - data extraction